Comparison of the Babylonian

 earlier Babylonian account.
 It was picked up by the ancient Israelites as an

-To some Agnostics, Atheists, etc, the flood story is pure myth.
+To many Agnostics, Atheists, etc, the flood stories are pure myth.
+They describe events that never happened.
 The

 viciousness of the God or Gods who are said to be responsible for the flood